An Ember in the Ashes

-An Ember in the Ashes is a fantasy novel written by American author Sabaa Tahir.
+An Ember in the Ashes is a young adult fantasy romance novel written by American author Sabaa Tahir.
 It was published on April 28, 2015 by Razorbill, an imprint of Penguin Random House.
 It is the first book in the An Ember in the Ashes series, followed by A Torch Against the Night.
 In a fantasy world inspired by Ancient Rome, the story follows a girl named Laia spying for rebels against the reigning empire in exchange for their help in rescuing her captive brother; and a boy named Elias struggling to free himself from being an enforcer of a tyrannical regime.
 The novel is narrated in the first-person, alternating between the points of view of Laia and Elias.

 The book was a New York Times, USA Today and international bestseller.
 International translation rights have been sold in 30 countries as of October 2015.

 Plot

 A Scholar girl by the name of Laia lives in the Martial Empire with her grandparents and brother Darin in the city of Serra.
 Their existence is a grueling one as they are seen as second-class citizens by the ruling Martial elite.
 Darin is arrested by Martial forces and accused of being an anti-Empire rebel.
 Laia seeks out the help of the anti-Empire group called the Resistance, and agrees to infiltrate an infamous military school for them if they help her break her brother free from prison.

 At the school, called Blackcliff Academy, Laia meets a student named Elias Veturius.
 Along with his best friend Helene Aquilla and his two rivals Marcus and Zak Farrar, he has been chosen to take the Trials, a series of tests that will decide who the next ruler of the Empire is.
 But Elias has no wish to take the tests, or be ruler.
 He wants to escape the Empire.

 When Elias meets Laia, the two realize that their destinies are more intertwined than they could have ever dreamed.